10 Top-Rated Attractions in Grenoble & Easy Day Trips

 In an idyllic setting about 20 kilometers from Grenoble, this magnificent château in Vizille has an intriguing history.
 The château was constructed between 1611 and 1627 by a nobleman who was a leading Protestant.
 However, he renounced his faith in 1662 to gain the title of Connétable.

 The château features a flight of steps leading down to the Renaissance-style park.
 In 1788, the Estates of the Dauphiné held a meeting here, which laid the foundations of the French Revolution, outlining a demand for the personal freedom of all Frenchmen.
 The château now houses the Musée de la Révolution Française (Museum of the French Revolution).

 The Parc Naturel Régional de Chartreuse is found in the verdant mountainous landscape about 30 kilometers outside of Grenoble.
 The location has a remote feel and is only accessible by narrow country roads.
 For those who appreciate outdoor activities, this natural park is one of the best places to visit in the area.
 It's a favorite spot for hiking in the summer and skiing in the winter.
 A popular place to stay overnight is in Saint-Pierre-de-Chartreuse, a charming alpine village sheltered by the Chartreuse mountains.

 Parc Naturel Régional du Vercors

-About 25 kilometers southwest of Grenoble, this unspoiled alpine terrain has been a protected reserve since 1985.
+About 27 kilometers southwest of Grenoble, this unspoiled alpine terrain has been a protected reserve since 1985.
 The area is known for its dramatic scenery and amazing biodiversity.
-Covered with forests, gorges, and many hiking trails, the Regional Park of Vercors is an ideal place to discover pristine nature.
-In winter, the area's ski resorts cater to skiers of all levels.
-There are also opportunities for snowshoeing and cross-country skiing.
+Covered with forests, gorges, and many hiking trails, the Regional Park of Vercors is an ideal place to discover pristine nature and participate in outdoor sports such as mountain biking, rock climbing, and spelunking.